 Display of Parking Stickers

 Students may be issued up to two parking stickers once they have completed online vehicle registration.
 If a person chooses to register only one vehicle, they may only receive one parking sticker.
-Students may obtain their stickers, after they have registered their vehicle(s), from the Cashier’s Window on the 2nd floor of the Campus Center Building.
+Students may obtain their stickers, after they have registered their vehicle(s), from the Cashier’s Window on the 2nd floor of the Campus Center Building on the Main Campus or in the Student Services office at Little Rock-South.
 The sticker must be displayed on the outside, lower left of the driver’s side back window.

 All stickers must be displayed clearly without obstruction of permit information.
 People who are permitted to park in donor spaces must also have a valid parking sticker displayed on their vehicle to be considered in compliance with parking regulations.

 Responsibilities and InformationA.
 Students and employees of PTC may operate a motor vehicle on the college campus provided: